oshibka404/ozorn.in/src/content/blog/fake-backend-indexed-db.md

 Also, please note that there are many useful things in indexedDB that we haven't covered in this tutorial.
 There are cursors, ranges, abort events, and many more.
 To learn about them, you can read, for instance, a [comprehensive guide on indexedDB](https://javascript.info/indexeddb) by Ilya Kantor or, needless to say, [MDN page](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB).

-[Stop Using localStorage!](https://medium.com/@julienetienne/stop-using-localstorage-64a6d6805da8) - Another list of mostly reasonable arguments pro et contra indexedDB vs. localStorage and some interesting bits of history, including the rise and fall of WebSQL.
+[Stop Using localStorage—!](https://medium.com/@julienetienne/stop-using-localstorage-64a6d6805da8)Another list of mostly reasonable arguments pro et contra indexedDB vs. localStorage and some interesting bits of history, including the rise and fall of WebSQL.